Produce MA-plot of omics data, where jammaplot() uses base R graphics,

 data across samples is inherently noisy.

-vector of R colors, where
+character vector of R colors, where

-is equal to ncol(x)
+titleBoxColor is equal to ncol(x), or where

-.
+names(titleBoxColor) matches colnames(x).
 When supplied, each

 plot panel strip background will be colored accordingly.

-string representing one R color,
+character string representing one R color,

-used when colrampOutlier
+used when colrampOutlier is NULL and when outlierMAD is

 defined.
 This color is used for MA-plot outlier panels by

-substituting the first color from the colramp
+substituting the first color from the colramp color ramp,

 to act as a visual cue that the panel represents an outlier.

-currently used for base R graphics
+logical currently used for base R graphics

-output, and passed to jamba::plotSmoothScatter()
+output, and passed to jamba::plotSmoothScatter(),

 indicating whether to fill the plot panel using the